Our region includes Colorado, Nebraska, New Mexico, Utah, Wyoming, western Kansas (67400-67999), and eastern Montana

 Student Representatives have a waived registration fee for the regional meeting.
 They should contact the meeting organizer as soon as possible when registration opens to arrange this.
 Student Representatives are required to pursue funding from the university with which they are affiliated before they submit requests to the region.
 If no such funding is available, student representatives should indicate this when requesting financial support.
 Student Representatives may submit costs for hotel rooms, airfare, and food.
 The region requires that reimbursements for hotel rooms will be made at the AAR/SBL rate that is published by the national organizations for the annual meetings, that airfare must be coach/economy, and food will not be reimbursed higher than the annual federal per diem rates.
 The same requirements will apply to the regional meeting.
 Financial support is capped at $500 for each student representative for an academic year (one national and one regional meeting).
 To receive financial support, student representatives must submit (1) itemized receipts for all costs for which they are requesting reimbursement and (2) a list of funding resources for which they have applied at their home universities (or a statement that no such funding is available) within 60 days of each meeting.
 Student Representatives are expected to make every reasonable effort to be present to report on their activities at the Regional Business Meeting (scheduled each Spring at the regional meeting).
 Please contact the current president for more information.

 These links are the ones Elizabeth Coody referenced at the Regions Forum at the 2018 AAR/SBL Annual Meeting in Denver, Colorado where regional coordinators, officers, and representatives shared and discussed regional meeting innovations.

 Katherine Downey, Dallas, TX, Presiding Sunday, November 18, 2018 - 1:00 PM-3:00 PM Convention Center-604 (Street Level)

-This rmgp.org website was created and is maintained by Elizabeth Coody, AAR Regional Coordinator.
-If you have questions, additions or corrections to the website, please contact me.
+This rmgp.org website was created by Elizabeth Coody (2016-19 AAR Regional Coordinator for the RMGP) and is maintained by Zachary B. Smith, AAR Regional Coordinator for the RMGP Region.
+If you have questions, additions, or corrections to the website, please contact me.